 AFOSA is a Tax-Exempt Nonprofit Charity

 Residents of the Agua Fria River basin conceived and organized the Agua Fria Open Space Alliance (AFOSA) to protect natural open space.
 The organization’s founders named AFOSA after the Agua Fria River that flows south above and below ground from Glassford Hill east of Prescott, Arizona to the Gila River west of Phoenix.
-AFOSA is principally concerned with the 1500 square-mile upper part of the river’s watershed.
+AFOSA began focused on the 1500 square-mile upper part of the river’s watershed.
 There, despite small dams and reservoirs on its tributaries, the river rages wildly after summer thunderstorms, and many stretches of beautiful semi-natural riparian vegetation cover its banks.
 The header photo for this page covers most of the basin.

 Principal Supporters: